Prehistoric Italy

-The prehistory of Italy began in the Paleolithic period, when species of Homo colonized the Italian territory for the first time, and ended in the Iron Age, when the first written records appeared in Italy.
+The prehistory of Italy began in the Paleolithic period, when members of the genus Homo first inhabited what is now modern Italian territory, and ended in the Iron Age, when the first written records appeared in Italy.

 Paleolithic

-In prehistoric times, the Italian peninsula was rather different from how it is now.
+In prehistoric times, the landscape of the Italian Peninsula was significantly different from its modern appearance.
 During glaciations, for example, the sea level was lower and the islands of Elba and Sicily were connected to the mainland.
 The Adriatic Sea began at what is now the Gargano Peninsula, and what is now its surface up to Venice was a fertile plain with a humid climate.

 The arrival of the first known hominins was 850,000 years ago at Monte Poggiolo.

 The presence of Homo neanderthalensis has been demonstrated in archaeological findings dating to c.
 50,000 years ago (late Pleistocene).
-There are some twenty such sites, the most important being that of the Grotta Guattari at San Felice Circeo, on the Tyrrhenian Sea south of Rome; another is at the grotta di Fumane (province of Verona) and the Breuil grotto, also in San Felice.
+There are about 20 unique sites, the most important being that of the Grotta Guattari at San Felice Circeo, on the Tyrrhenian Sea south of Rome; another is at the grotta di Fumane (province of Verona) and the Breuil grotto, also in San Felice.